-The purpose of this Priority Area is to indicate how a school's students' level of knowledge and skills compares against state academic standards.
+The purpose of this priority area is to show how the students' level of knowledge and skills at a specific district or school compares against state academic standards.

 This measure is a composite of reading and mathematics performance level profiles for the "all students" group in the Wisconsin Student Assessment System (WSAS).
-The score is based on how a school's students are distributed across the four WSAS performance levels, and it takes three years worth of test data into account.
+The score is based on how students are distributed across the four WSAS performance levels, and it takes three years worth of test data into account.